 With the component page displayed in the browser, return to Edit mode in order to open the component's edit dialog.

 For general authoring information, view the quick guide to authoring pages.

-If not familiar with AEM, view the documentation on basic handling.
+If not familiar with the touch-optimized UI, view the documentation on basic handling.